Aranka Anema, PhD, MSc

 Melinda Stanners, PhD

-Moni Rani Saha, MSc, PhD
+Moni Rani Saha, PhD, MSc

 Daniel Moreno, MPV, MPH, MBA, RN

 Daniel has over 18 years of experience working in global health systems as both a clinical practitioner and trainer.
 Daniel’s career has focused on the development of digital learning tools for capacity building of clinical staff in the safe and effective use of pharmaceuticals.
 He has strong knowledge of pharmaceutical regulatory systems, policies and procedures across South America, and most recently worked on a two-year project for the National Institute for Drug and Food Surveillance (INVIMA) drug safety guidelines in Colombia.
 He has developed and conducted pharmacovigilance training for staff hospitals, and has a passion for developing new training and learning environments for health professionals to improve safety and quality of pharmaceutical care through process management and pharmacovigilance data collection.
-Daniel holds a Bachelor of Science (Nursing); a Masters degree in Pharmacovigilance; a Master’s in Public health and an MBA from Torrens University Australia.
+Daniel holds a Bachelor of Science (Nursing); a Masters degree in Pharmacovigilance; a Master’s in Public health and an MBA from Torrens University Australia (Laureate Global Universities).